Book Appointment Now

 Colombia excels in high-volume procedures with 40% to 50% lower costs than Panama.
 The country leads Latin America in robotic-assisted orthopedic surgery.
 Medellin specializes in cosmetic surgery and dental procedures.

 Panama offers Johns Hopkins protocols and US dollar transactions.
-About 40% of physicians hold US board certification.
+Many physicians at top-tier facilities completed residencies in the United States or Europe.
 English proficiency among medical staff is higher than in Colombia.
 Panama suits patients wanting American-standard care with familiar currency.

 What Medical Procedures Should Bermudians Access Abroad?